jamesarems/nxone/README.md

   After this we all set to go with installer.

-  # ./cloud-install.sh gluster
+   bash cloud-install.sh gluster

   Run this command on both servers.

 * Step 2  Configuring GlusterFS

-  # ./cloud-install.sh glusterconf
+  bash cloud-install.sh glusterconf

 * Step 3 Installing OpenNebula With KVM

-  # ./cloud-install.sh setup
+  bash cloud-install.sh setup

 # High Availability